Trust answer

 Receives only abstract category and language.
 It never sees the original prompt, user data, or conversation history.

-You control what leaves.
+You control the ad path.
 Config is explicit.
 Missing config means blocked by default.

 The timeline